 What to do:

 If you’re looking for a quick and easy way to entertain infants, all you need to get started is an empty shoebox and some golf tees.
 Children love poking golf tees into the shoebox.
-Demonstrate how golf tees can be poked into cardboard and watch your child follow along.
+Demonstrate how golf tees can be poked into cardboard, and watch your child follow along.

 What your child will learn:

-The act of inserting golf tees is a tactile activity that promotes the development of fine motor skills.
+Inserting golf tees is a tactile activity that promotes the development of fine motor skills.

 4. Nursery Rhymes